Alberta

 Prior to being the leader of the United Conservatives and being premier of Alberta, Smith was a journalist and then the leader of the Wild Rose party.
 In October, 2022 she won the leadership race for the United Conservative Party and then became premier.

-From the moment Smith stepped into the position of premier, the gloves have been off and she is leading a province-wide push-back against the Trudeau/Singh government, a push-back which is growing in its momentum.
+From the moment Smith stepped into the position of premier, the gloves have been off and she is leading a province-wide push-back against the Liberal government, a push-back which has grown in its momentum.

 This push-back has been most evident with the passing of the landmark legislation, “The Sovereignty Act.”
 This legislation was passed on December 8, 2022.
 This Act seeks to protect the common Albertan man, woman and child from Federal legislation that would harm, abuse, take advantage of, or exploit them.
 It purposes to especially protect them in areas such as natural resources, gun control, COVID-19, public health, education, and agriculture.
 It boldly directs "political entities"—which include municipalities, municipal police forces, school boards, and regional health authorities— to not enforce "federal rules deemed harmful to Alberta's interests."